 “We need to strive for a world where people control what is important to themselves while minimising their controlling of others.” – Richard Marken

 Sometimes, our clients describe themselves (or their spouse, boss, parent, sibling) as “controlling”.
 The word controlling is meant as a criticism.
 However, some fascinating research into Perceptual Control Theory (PCT) by Richard Marken and Tim Carey shows that we are all “controlling”.
-In fact, our feelings of wellbeing significantly depend on us staying in control.
+In fact, our feelings of wellbeing significantly depend on us feeling in control.
 We can’t stop controlling because, paradoxically, it is as essential to our existence as breathing.
-Both our bodies and minds like to return to a state of homeostasis – a word which means maintaining or returning to a state of optimum balance.
+Both our bodies and minds like to return to homeostasis – a word which means maintaining or returning to a state of optimum balance.

 Being human is a very paradoxical business!
 While we all need a sense of control, our controlling nature can get us into trouble.
 Just like when we drive a car, we need to stay in control of everyday life in order to keep things we care about moving in the right direction.
 However, this natural tendency used incorrectly is the very reason we end up losing control.
 This happens when we try to change or control other people, AND when we try to control parts of ourselves not under our direct control, such as automatic thoughts and fight-flight-freeze feelings.